 Don't pay large sums once per year or else you could see employee performance levels drop.
-If your structure pays out on a month-by-month basis, you keep your staff aware that how they perform every four weeks will impact how much extra money they earn.
+If your structure pays out on a month-by-month basis, you keep your staff aware that how they perform every four weeks will impact how much extra money they earn in their pay packet.

 Talk to Our Experts

 - Business Advice

 - Disciplinary & Grievances